 If you and your ex-partner have children together

-If you currently get Child Tax Credit, you’ll need to inform them of the separation on 0345 300 3900.
+If you currently receive Child Tax Credit, you’ll need to inform them of the separation on 0345 300 3900.
 If you receive Child Benefit, it can only be paid to one person, and this is normally the parent that the child lives with for most of the time.
 You can report your change in circumstances here.

 Dealing with joint financial commitments